lse-ds105/ds105a-project-chadgpt/README.md

         "openai_api_key": "<your OpenAI API key>"
     }
     ```
-5. Use the `requirements.txt` file provided in this repository to install the required packages:
+6. Use the `requirements.txt` file provided in this repository to install the required packages:
     ```bash
     pip install -r requirements.txt
     ```

+7. Run each noteboook in order of numbering.

+8. Install R.

+9. Install the required dependencies with the following code:
+    ```r
+    install.packages("ggplot2")
+    install.packages("tidyverse")
+    install.packages("ggradar")
+    ```

+10. Go to the `scripts` folder and run  `radar_plots.r`.

 ### Generative AI acknowledgement
 - We wrote the notebooks in this repository on VSCode with GitHub Copilot extension activated.
 For code, we usually let Copilot autocomplete the code, check if it is correct and run the code to see if it accomplishes what we want.